Market Basket Analysis using R and Neural Designer

 In our example the output values will be the percentages that the products have to be in the same shopping basket.

-The dataset selected for our example consist of 9835 transactions of a grocery store.
+The dataset selected for our example consists of 9835 transactions of a grocery store.
 Each transaction can be a single product or several products.
 The next image illustrates this data set.

 From a first look at the database, we cannot know the number of items in the store.
 Also, the format of the database is difficult to analyze, that is why we need to make a preliminary treatment of the information we have collected before analyzing it.